roberttwomey/quantum-2/install.md

 # Installation Guide

-This guide will help you set up and run the voice chat experience.
+This guide will help you set up and run the QT voice chat experience.

 ## Prerequisites